Akamai SIEM Integration for Splunk and CEF Syslog

 Add or assign a user to manage your SIEM APIs.

-- Add or edit a user to manage SIEM integration.
-In the list, find the user you want or click the Create a New User button.
+- On the Users and API Clients tab, find the user you want or click the Create user button.

 Note: Only the Manage SIEM role has the proper permissions.
 Do not assign any other role.
 For example, an IDM Non-Admin Manage API Clients permission won't suffice.